jamescherti/git-rexec/README.md

-# git-rexec: Find Git and Execute Commands Against Them, either Sequentially or in Parallel
+# git-rexec: Find Git Repositories and Execute Commands Against Them, either Sequentially or in Parallel

 The [git-rexec](https://github.com/jamescherti/git-rexec/) tool locates Git repositories within a directory structure and executes commands against them, either sequentially or in parallel.